 —Bob Lichtenstein, PhD

-Head, School Psychology Department
+Director, School Psychology Department

 MSPP integrates rigorous academic instruction with extensive field education and professional development assistance.
 We believe that the best learning comes from blending classroom knowledge with hands-on experience.
 While this happens throughout the program, first-year students receive a unique and particularly valuable introduction to clinical work as “Child Associates” in the Primary Project, an empirically-validated preventative mental health program.
 Students work with primary grade students who are at risk for adjustment problems.

 “I came to MSPP because I felt that I would be around a group of faculty who were committed to their students- something that is often missing at larger institutes.
 I can't tell you how happy I am that not only have the faculty met and exceeded my expectations, so has the entire MSPP community.
 It's truly a family atmosphere when you enter the doors and that feeling has obviously stuck with alumni who still rave about their experiences when I meet them.”